 Paper submission and correspondence with the author

-1. Paper submission.
+1. Paper submission

-The paper should be submitted in electronic form through the UJP online editorial system.
+The paper should be submitted in electronic form through the UJP online editorial system (additional instructions can be found at the link).
 If the author is submitting his/her paper for the first time thought the online editorial system, he/she should first register in the system by filling up the online registration form.
 After being registered, the author will get a password to access his/her personal cabinet (author's cabinet).
 To submit a new paper, the author should proceed to the section "New submission" in his/her cabinet and complete five consecutive steps that will be proposed by the editorial system.
 After the new paper is submitted, the author will receive a confirmation e-mail with unique number assigned to the paper and the paper will appear in the paper list in the author's cabinet, where the author will be able to trace the status of his/her paper continuously.
 If the paper is sent to the author for revision, the revised version of the paper can be submitted in the same way from the author's cabinet.

 In the process of paper submission, the author will be invited to sign the Copyright Agreement for the publication of the paper.
 The Copyright Agreement is assumed to be signed if the author has confirmed his consent with the text of the Agreement by ticking a box in the corresponding field of the online form.
 The electronic editorial system will not allow the author to proceed with the submission if the Copyright Agreement is not signed.
 If the author is an employer of an institution with restricted research regulations and the submitted material can include some non-disclosure elements, the author should additionally provide the cover letter from his/her institution with the official permission for publication and upload a copy of this letter together with the paper.
 The Ukrainian Journal of Physics, its founders, publisher, editors, Editorial Board members, and employers carry no responsibility for any possible violations of the existing legislation of Ukraine or any other country by the author.

-3. Correspondence with the author.
+3. Correspondence with the author

 The paper having been registered, the official confirmation with the corresponding reference number is sent to the corresponding author by e-mail.
 All further correspondence with the author is carried out by the Section Editor, who is responsible for the journal section where the paper was submitted to.
 The final decision regarding the acceptance/rejection of the paper is also sent to the author by e-mail through the electronic editorial system.